Tubular-Terriers/code-jam/README.md

 What this does is essentially runs a "prehook" when you run `git commit`.
 These are various checks before a developer actually commits something to a git repository.

+# Installing Windows Terminal

+Search for Microsoft Store in your taskbar

+Launch it and install `Windows Terminal`

 # Few notes

 You have push access.
 Go ham with the code